RepoDevil/Himitsu-Website/src/getting-started/index.md

 * `Settings => Common => Prioritize source list` will list sources with an item at the top
 * `Settings => Common => Source search timeout` will determine how long to search a source

+### Torrent support

+- Clicking a torrent will prompt to enable torrent access temporarily (preferred)
+- `Settings => Anime => Internal TorrServer` will enable persistent torrent access

+Once enabled, simply launch a torrent item to begin watching it